21isenough/LightningATM-docs/lightningatm-setup/wallet-setup/lnd_btcpay.md

 Insert some coins into the coin acceptor of the ATM and see how the balance increases on the display \(give the ATM some time between coins for coin recognition\).
 When you've inserted enough, press the button once to start the payout process.

-The ATM will now go into the "invoice scanning" mode and and say `Please scan your invoice` and a short countdown will appear.
+The ATM will now go into the "invoice scanning" mode and say `Please scan your invoice` and a short countdown will appear.
 Your ATM is now in an indefinite loop and will constantly scan for Lightning Invoices.
 If you want to stop it, you will have to press `Ctrl + c` to manually interrupt the process.

 Now take another Lightning Wallet (people often use their mobile phone wallet) and create and Lightning Invoice.
 You have two options:

 1. Show a "zero satoshi" invoice.
-This is an invoice that does not request a specific amount of satoshis (some wallet let you do that).
+This is an invoice that does not request a specific amount of satoshis (some wallets let you do that).
 2. Create an invoice with the exact amount of satoshis.
-This is an invoice in which the mount of satoshis requested is encoded into the QR code.
+This is an invoice in which the mount of satoshis requested is encoded into the QR code (higher or lower value invoices will be rejected.)

-Once the invoice has been scanned and was evaluated, your LND node will try to pay it thought the Lightning Network.
+Once the invoice has been scanned and was evaluated successfully, your LND node will try to pay it thought the Lightning Network.
 If successful, both your mobile wallet and your ATM will confirm the transaction.
+Congratulations!! :-D